jhudsl/tidyversecourse/manuscript/prediction.md

 ![plot of chunk unnamed-chunk-10](images/modeling-unnamed-chunk-10-1.png)

 Since the two humps in the plot are about the same height, this shows that it's not just one or two flowers with much smaller petal lengths, but rather that there are many.
-Thus, these observations aren't likely an outlier.
+Thus, these observations aren't likely outliers.

 To investigate this further, we'll look at petal length broken down by flower species: